Tag: best colored pencils

 nicaraguan boy colored pencil drawing veronica winters

 Because oil-based Polychromos act like pastels, the drawing process is similar to pastel painting in layers.
 It’s blocking in large areas in dark colors and then adding the lighter ones on top.
+The first, dark layers should be fixed to proceed to the next layer.

 Nicaraguan boy colored pencil drawing by m-veronica-winters-colored-pencil